An interior designer completely redesigned this Manhattan apartment in just 90 days from start to finish

 Justin Charette proved that a challenging deadline doesn't have to get in the way of creating a beautiful home

-a modern apartment living room with a blue sofa
+a modern living room with blue accent

 (Image credit: Sean Litchfield.
 Interior design and floral styling: Justin Charette Design)